PyThaiNLP/pythainlp/README.md

 ## Contribute to PyThaiNLP

-Please do fork and create a pull request :)

-For style guide and other information, including references to algorithms we use, please refer to our [contributing](https://github.com/PyThaiNLP/pythainlp/blob/dev/CONTRIBUTING.md) page.
+Please do fork and create a pull request :) For style guide and other information, including references to algorithms we use, please refer to our [contributing](https://github.com/PyThaiNLP/pythainlp/blob/dev/CONTRIBUTING.md) page.

-Made with ❤️
+Made with ❤️<br />
+PyThaiNLP Team<br />

-We build Thai NLP.
+"We build Thai NLP"

-PyThaiNLP Team.

 # ภาษาไทย